outofcoffee/imposter/README.md

 * Dummy SOQL queries.

 **Note:** Clients interacting with this plugin usually requires TLS/SSL to be enabled.
 Ensure that you use an _https://_ scheme for accessing the mock server.
+See the TLS/SSL section in this document for more details.

 ### Additional context objects